vpeshin/languages/chinese.md

 从 (cóng) - To follow.

 体 (tǐ) - Body.
-Person + foundation.
+Person + Foundation.
 The foundation of a human is their body.

 大 (dà) - Big.
-Person + one.
+Person + One.
 A man stretching his arms wide saying, "it was this big".

 夫 (fū) - Man.
-Big (大) with a line representing the traditional hairpins in an adult man’s topknot.
+Big with a line representing the traditional hairpins in an adult man’s topknot.

 天 (tiān) - Sky, overead.
-Big (大) with a line above it, representing the level above man and earth, hence why it can also mean heavenly.
+Big with a line above it, representing the level above man and earth, hence why it can also mean heavenly.

 众 (zhòng) - Crowd.
-Two's company and three's a crowd.
+"Two's company and three's a crowd."

 犬 (quǎn) - Dog.
 Big with a tail.